-The walk from the historic centre of Sintra to the Palácio Nacional da Pena and the Castelo dos Mouros is up a very steep hill and is a very challenging walk.
-The 434-tourist bus removes this walk, as it connects the train station to the historic centre and then climbs the hill to the Palácio Nacional da Pena (via the Castle of the Moors ), before returning to the train station.
+The walk from the historic centre of Sintra to the Palácio Nacional da Pena and the Castelo dos Mouros is up a very steep hill and can be very challenging walk.
+The 434-tourist bus removes the need for this walk, as it connects the train station to the historic centre, then climbs the hill to the Palácio Nacional da Pena (via the Castle of the Moors ) before returning to the train station.

-Note: The 434-bus is the cheapest and best method to explore Sintra as a day trip, we use it all the time.
+Note: The 434-bus is the cheapest and best method to explore Sintra as a day trip.

 Related articles: The 434-tourist bus